yeswehack/yeswecaido/README.md

 ## Setup

 You can fetch all public programs directly to Caido.
-However, **if you want to fetch your private invites you need to add the JWT to YesWeBurp**.
+However, **if you want to fetch your private invites you need to add the JWT to YesWeCaido**.
 You can get the JWT when you have [logged in to YesWeHack](https://yeswehack.com/auth/login), then open the browser developer console.
 When you have the JWT value, inside YesWeCaido, insert the JWT value in the input field located at the top right.

 ### Firefox
 Developer console → Storage → Local Storage → https://yeswehack.com/ → access_token → Copy value (JWT)